BarRaider/streamdeck-voicemeeter/README.md

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)

-## What's new in v1.4
+## What's new in v1.5
-- Bug fix in Advanced Press/Long-Press action: No longer triggers the Short Press when trying to enable the Long Press.
+- Bug fixes in VMModify and in Advanced Press/Long-Press actions: No longer triggers the Short Press when trying to enable the Long Press.

 ## What's new in v1.3
 - Bug fix to support VM Advanced Press inside MultiActions